 Aims: The aim of this study is to examine the safety and efficacy of the coronary sinus (CS) Reducer in improving angina severity and quality of life in patients suffering from angina pectoris, refractory to medical and interventional therapies.

 Methods: REDUCER-I is a multicentre, non-randomised observational study.
 Enrolled patients had refractory angina pectoris Canadian Cardiovascular Society (CCS) class II-IV and were treated with Reducer implantation.

-Methods and Results: Patients with refractory angina pectoris (n=228; 81% male, 68.3±9.6 years) were enrolled to this multi-center, non-randomized observational study , with up to 2 year follow-up.
-Patients with Canadian Cardiovascular Society (CCS) class 2-4 were treated with Reducer implantation in the CS.
-Procedural success rate was 99%, with only one adjudicated possible procedural or device-related MACE.
-Mean CCS class decreased from 2.8±0.6 at baseline, to 1.8±0.7 at 2 years.
-Improvement in ≥1 CCS class was observed in 82%, and in ≥2 CCS classes in 31% of patients at 2 years.
-At baseline 70% of the cohort reported CCS class III-IV, this portion was reduced to 15% at follow up.
+Results: In the first 228 patients (81% male, 68.3±9.6 years), the procedural success rate was 99%, with only one adjudicated possible procedural or device-related MACE.
+Mean CCS class decreased from 2.8±0.6 at baseline, to 1.8±0.7 at two years.
+Improvement in ≥1 CCS class was observed in 82%, and in ≥2 CCS classes in 31% of patients at two years.
+At baseline, 70% of the cohort were reported to be in CCS class III-IV; this portion was reduced to 15% at follow-up.
 Additional measured parameters of functional class and quality of life were also improved.

 Conclusions: Interim results from the ongoing REDUCER-I study confirm the high safety profile of this therapy in patients suffering from refractory angina.
-The results also demonstrate sustained improvement in angina severity and in quality of life out to 2 years.
+The results also demonstrate sustained improvement in angina severity and in quality of life up to two years.